 Habitual slouching while sitting at a desk or at home while reading or on your devices are postural conditions that contribute to the likelihood of back pain.
 Ergonomics in your workstation or reading chair can help promote good posture and decrease the risk of experiencing back pain by reducing strain on your spine, neck, and limbs.
 The importance of good ergonomics cannot be stressed enough in your work life.

 Smokers are more likely to have chronic back pain compared to non-smokers.
 Smoking also increases your risk for osteoporosis, slower healing, and degenerative diseases.
 All of these conditions can lead to more pain.

 When you lift, do not lift with your back.
 Also, do not lift objects that weigh too much.
 Know your limits.
 When you do have to lift objects, use the power of your legs and keep the weight close to your body.

 A back pain doctor will likely advise you of ways to mitigate these causes of back pain and ultimately get back on track to a life with less pain and more enjoyment of the activities you love doing.
 If you experience chronic back pain, get in touch with a back pain doctor.
 They will help create a strategy for helping relieve your pain through changes in your lifestyle and other strengthening exercises and therapies.

 Tips for Managing Back Pain

-A back pain doctor in Austin, TX, can share that back pain can cause challenges and be debilitating for a person, impacting their daily lives and making it challenging to conduct the most mundane tasks.
+An Austin back pain doctor can share that back pain can cause challenges and be debilitating for a person, impacting their daily lives and making it challenging to conduct the most mundane tasks.
 Many factors contribute to back pain, such as injuries, lifestyle habits, and poor posture, to name a few.
 Working with the practitioners at Austin Physical Therapy can be advantageous as they can carefully evaluate the condition and determine a course of treatment that could include: